aerocyber/ShortLink/README.md

 # ShortLink

-SortLink is a [python3](https://python.org) library which can be used to create URL shorteners.
+ShortLink is a [python3](https://python.org) library which can be used to create URL shorteners.

 ## How to use?